MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-mainframe-ntt-data-unikix-content.md

 1. UniKix Secure uses Azure Active Directory (Azure AD) to provide authentication.
 This security manager replaces security systems like Resource Access Control Facility (RACF), Access Control Facility 2 (ACF2), and Top Secret.

-1. The solution stores database tables and optionally, VSAM files, in SQL Server.
+1. The solution stores database tables and optionally, VSAM files, in Azure SQL Database.
 This data is replicated to another Azure region for disaster recovery purposes.

-1. Azure Site Recovery replicates the production application Azure VMs.
+1. Site Recovery replicates the production application Azure VMs.
 Site Recovery also provides a way to test disaster recovery plans that doesn't impact production.

 1. The second Azure region mirrors the configuration of the primary Azure region for disaster recovery purposes.

 ### Components

-This example features the following Azure components.
-Several of these components and workflows are interchangeable or optional depending on your scenario.

-- [Azure ExpressRoute](https://azure.microsoft.com/services/expressroute/) extends on-premises networks into Azure over a private, dedicated fiber connection from a connectivity provider.
+- [ExpressRoute](https://azure.microsoft.com/services/expressroute) extends on-premises networks into Azure over a private, dedicated fiber connection from a connectivity provider.
 ExpressRoute establishes connections to Microsoft cloud services like Azure and Microsoft 365.

-- [Azure Load Balancer](https://azure.microsoft.com/services/load-balancer) distributes incoming traffic to compute resource clusters.
+- [Load Balancer](https://azure.microsoft.com/services/load-balancer) distributes incoming traffic to compute resource clusters.
 You can define rules and other criteria to distribute the traffic.

-- [Azure Virtual Machines](https://azure.microsoft.com/services/virtual-machines/) offers many sizes and types of on-demand, scalable computing resources.
+- [Azure Virtual Machines](https://azure.microsoft.com/services/virtual-machines) offers many sizes and types of on-demand, scalable computing resources.
 With Azure VMs, you get the flexibility of virtualization without having to buy and maintain physical hardware.

 - [Azure Storage](https://azure.microsoft.com/product-categories/storage) offers scalable, secure cloud storage for all your data, applications, and workloads:

-  - Azure Disk Storage is high-performance, durable block storage for business-critical applications.
+  - [Azure Disk Storage](https://azure.microsoft.com/services/storage/disks) is high-performance, durable block storage for business-critical applications.
 Azure managed disks are block-level storage volumes that are managed by Azure on Azure VMs.
 The available types of disks are ultra disks, premium SSDs, standard SSDs, and standard hard disk drives (HDDs).
 This solution uses either premium SSDs or ultra disk SSDs.
-  - Azure Files offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol.
+  - [Azure Files](https://azure.microsoft.com/services/storage/files) offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol.
 Cloud and on-premises Windows, Linux, and macOS deployments can mount Azure Files file shares concurrently.
-  - Azure Blob Storage provides scalable and secure object storage.
+  - [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs) provides scalable and secure object storage.
 It can manage large amounts of unstructured data, such as archives and data lakes.
 Blob Storage is a good fit for high-performance computing, machine learning, and cloud-native workloads.

-- [Azure databases](https://azure.microsoft.com/product-categories/databases/) offer a choice of fully managed relational and NoSQL databases to fit modern application needs.
+- [Azure databases](https://azure.microsoft.com/product-categories/databases) offer a choice of fully managed relational and NoSQL databases to fit modern application needs.
 Automated infrastructure management provides scalability, availability, and security.

-- [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database) is a fully managed platform as a service (PaaS) database engine.
+- [SQL Database](https://azure.microsoft.com/products/azure-sql/database) is a fully managed platform as a service (PaaS) database engine.
 SQL Database runs on the latest stable version of SQL Server and a patched operating system.
 Automated functionality includes upgrading, patching, backups, and monitoring.
 Because SQL Database offers built-in PaaS capabilities, you can focus on domain-specific, business-critical database administration and optimization.

-- [Azure Site Recovery](https://azure.microsoft.com/services/site-recovery) mirrors Azure VMs to a secondary Azure region for quick failover and disaster recovery during datacenter failures.
+- [Site Recovery](https://azure.microsoft.com/services/site-recovery) mirrors Azure VMs to a secondary Azure region for quick failover and disaster recovery during datacenter failures.

 ### Alternatives

 - Sometimes scaling isn't possible, due to licensing constraints or your application's design.
 In those cases, you can mirror the mainframe setup with a single host.
 - For disaster recovery, the solution replicates the SQL Server data to another region.
-As another option, you can use the the Always On availability groups feature of SQL Server as a disaster recovery solution.
+As another option, you can use the Always On availability groups feature of SQL Server as a disaster recovery solution.
 - In some scenarios, some of the solution's components and workflows are optional or interchangeable.

 ## Considerations